rmit-s3511441-rashivromio-bhusal/ChromatixCars/chromatixcars.md

  ```
 2 Camping   196 North-West  51 Family

-When you select this option then you can view following cars in your browser.
 From the above data for 219651.
 The number is stored as a data in json format using REST.
 After the user select the certain category for the personal use of a car.
 For eg:-
 A user wants a car for Camping.
 He/she wants the car available in North-West Region and he/she needs the car for his/herr Family then the following options of the car is displayed.